-Lectures, tutorials, workshops and Supervised Practicum Sessions will take place over 19 weekends throughout a two year period, commencing in September 2018 and ending in June 2020.
+Lectures, tutorials, workshops and Supervised Practicum Sessions will take place over 18 weekends throughout a two year period, commencing in September 2022 and ending in June 2024.
 The daily training schedule will be 9.30am - 5.00pm on Saturday and 9.30am - 4.00pm on Sunday.
+Delivery will be principally face-to-face in Dublin Counselling and Therapy Centre, with some training delivered online.
 Additional time commitments will include regular meetings with an appointed research dissertation supervisor, ongoing psychotherapeutic work with adolescents and attendance at both clinical supervision and personal therapy.
 Further time is required for study and written work.